OpenCGSS/DereTore/README.md

 **DereTore.Application.AcbMaker**

 A tool for creating CGSS-compatible ACB archives.
-ACBs are used to store audio and images in CGSS.

-Inspired by hcs64's *utf_view* utility in his extraordinary [stream stripping tools](https://www.hcs64.com/vgm_ripping.html) (which is also referenced by [VGMtoolbox](https://sourceforge.net/projects/vgmtoolbox/)).
+Here is its [readme](DereTore.Application.AcbMaker/README.md).

 ## License